Qcompiler/MIXQ/kernel/cutlass/README.md

 The core abstractions of CuTe are hierarchically multidimensional layouts which can be composed with data arrays to represent tensors.
 The representation of layouts is powerful enough to represent nearly everything we need to implement efficient dense linear algebra.
 Layouts can also be combined and manipulated via functional composition, on which we build a large set of common operations such as tiling and partitioning.

 CUTLASS 3.0 and beyond adopts CuTe throughout the GEMM hierarchy in its templates.
 This greatly simplifies the design and improves code composability and readability.
-More documentation specific to CuTe can be found in its [dedicated documentation directory](/media/docs/cute/00_quickstart.md).
+More documentation specific to CuTe can be found in its [dedicated documentation directory](./media/docs/cute/00_quickstart.md).

 In addition to GEMMs, CUTLASS implements high-performance convolution via the implicit GEMM algorithm.
 Implicit GEMM is the formulation of a convolution operation as a GEMM thereby taking advantage of CUTLASS's modular GEMM pipeline.
 This allows CUTLASS to build convolutions by reusing highly-optimized GEMM components.

-# What's New in CUTLASS 3.2
+# What's New in CUTLASS 3.5

-CUTLASS 3.2.0 is an update to CUTLASS adding:
+CUTLASS 3.5 is an update to CUTLASS adding:

-- New warp-specialized persistent FP8 GEMM kernel [kernel schedules](/include/cutlass/gemm/kernel/sm90_gemm_tma_warpspecialized_cooperative.hpp) and [mainloops](/include/cutlass/gemm/collective/sm90_mma_tma_gmma_ss_warpspecialized_fp8.hpp)  targeting Hopper architecture that achieve great performance with TMA, WGMMA, and threadblock clusters.
-An example showcasing [Hopper warp-specialized FP8 GEMMs](/examples/54_hopper_fp8_warp_specialized_gemm).
+- Implicit GEMM Convolutions targeting Hopper SM90A via WGMMA + [TMA im2col](./include/cute/atom/copy_traits_sm90_im2col.hpp).
-- New [Epilogue Visitor Tree (EVT)](/examples/49_hopper_gemm_with_collective_builder/49_collective_builder.cu) support for Hopper TMA epilogues.
-EVTs allows for user-defined customized epilogue fusion patterns without having to write a new epilogue.
+  + Native implementation in CUTLASS 3.x using CuTe, mirroring the [same design hierarchy as that of GEMMs](./media/docs/gemm_api_3x.md).
-- [Stream-K](/include/cutlass/gemm/kernel/sm90_tile_scheduler_stream_k.hpp) feature for Hopper.
-Note that this is only a functional implementation of stream-K, and should not be used for performance comparison.
-Optimizations are expected in a future release.
+  + Support for 1D, 2D, and 3D convolutions in a [rank-agnostic fashion](./include/cutlass/conv/convnd_problem_shape.hpp).
-- Improved CTA rasterization and support for CTA swizzling for Hopper kernels using the [Tile Scheduler](/include/cutlass/gemm/kernel/sm90_tile_scheduler.hpp).
+  + Support for [Fprop](./test/unit/conv/device_3x/fprop/sm90_conv3d_fprop_implicit_gemm_s8_s8_s32_tensorop_s32.cu), [Dgrad](./test/unit/conv/device_3x/dgrad/sm90_conv2d_dgrad_implicit_gemm_f16_f16_f32_tensorop_f16.cu), and [Wgrad](./test/unit/conv/device_3x/wgrad/sm90_conv1d_wgrad_implicit_gemm_f16_f16_f32_tensorop_f16.cu) algorithms.
-- Improved performance for [warp-specialized TensorFloat-32 (TF32) GEMM kernels](test/unit/gemm/device/sm90_gemm_tf32_tf32_f32_tensor_op_f32_gmma_rs_cluster_warpspecialized.cu) targeting Hopper TMA.
+  + [CUTLASS profiler support](./python/cutlass_library/conv3x_emitter.py) for 2D and 3D convolutions implemented via the 3.x API.
-- [Hopper GEMM+Permute](/examples/53_hopper_gemm_permute/53_hopper_gemm_permute.cu), an example of fusing tensor reordering (permutation) with GEMM mainloop or epilogue.
+  + NOTE: this is a beta release.
+Further updates to CUTLASS will include major performance improvements, feature enablement, and possible breaking changes to the API until 3.7 release.
+Your feedback is welcome on the design!
-- New CUTLASS 2D Convolution Python interface.
-New [example](/examples/python/03_basic_conv2d.ipynb) here.
+- Support for [Ada (SM89) FP8 tensor cores via the 2.x API](./examples/58_ada_fp8_gemm/ada_fp8_gemm.cu).
+Requires CUDA 12.4 or newer.
-- Support for Windows (MSVC) builds.
+- [Ampere gather/scatter convolution example](./examples/59_ampere_gather_scatter_gemm/README.md) in CuTe and CUTLASS 3.x.

-CUTLASS 3.2.1 is an update to CUTLASS adding:
+  + Showcasing how custom kernels can be written and optimized using CUTLASS 3.x and CuTe and the general strategy for implementing convolutions as specializations of GETTs.
-- Python support SM90 Epilogue Visitor Tree (EVT) on top of the C++ support released in 3.2.0.
+  + Implementation of a coarse grained sparse gather/scatter kernel achieving peak performance on Ampere class tensor cores.
-- SM80 EVT support in C++ and Python.
+- 32x and 16x tile sizes are added to CUTLASS 2.x to improve the performance of narrow-tall and wide-short matrices.
-- Splitting CUTLASS library into smaller units based on operation, arch and datatypes.
-See [1105](https://github.com/NVIDIA/cutlass/discussions/1105) for details.
+- Updates to CuTe documentation for [`cute::Tensor<>`](./media/docs/cute/03_tensor.md), [MMA atoms](./media/docs/cute/0t_mma_atom.md), and an overhauled [CuTe GEMM tutorial series](./examples/cute/tutorial).
-- Making `tools/library/scripts` packageable - `tools/library/scripts` is now moving to `python/cutlass_library`.
-See the Python [README](/python/README.md) for details.
+- Extensions to CuTe to support [L2 prefetching](./include/cute/algorithm/prefetch.hpp) and [TMA store+reductions](./include/cute/arch/copy_sm90_tma.hpp#L1337).
-- SM90 TF32 kernel improvements for all layouts.
+- Remove C++11 requirement on a few CUTLASS 2.x API header files.
+All CUTLASS files now require C++17.
-- SM90 rasterization direction support in the CUTLASS profiler.
+- Fixes to greatly reduce build warnings.
-- Improvement for CUTLASS profiler build times.
+- Updates and bugfixes from the community (thanks!)

 Minimum requirements: